abhitopia/ZendeskRateThrottllingPrototype/README.md

 }
 ```

-This information can be used to modulate the Zendesk download by constantly monitoring
+This information can be used to modulate the data download by constantly monitoring
 remaining quota for that minute.

 # Use Case